 I was really taken by the idea and over the years that followed, I was lucky enough to visit lots of different places.
 Each time I’d purchase a postcard and a stamp.
 I’d then take time to sit, reflect and write about my holiday experiences.
 Then I’d send the postcard back to myself.
 A few weeks later, the postcard would land on the doormat and I’d read it and relive each trip.

 I have been sending postcards to myself for over eight years now, so I have quite the collection.
 I store them within a box frame that’s on display in my spare bedroom.
 Occasionally I get the postcards out and I look back and smile.
 I also find that they bring back details of trips that I’d forgotten.
+I also think this is an especially lovely exercise for solo travellers to partake in, to capture their memories.

 A new chapter in the journey